markiantorno/voight-kampff/README.md

 #### Your job is to create a basic Android health application that does the following core tasks:

 1. Downloads the 10 most recently updated patients from the test server.
-2. Displays a list of these patients to the user.
+2. Displays a list of these patients to the user, with Name.
 3. Allows the user to do the following to a patient object:
   * View the family name, gender, and birthday of each patient if they want.
   * Update the family name, gender, or birthday of each patient, and update the patient on the FHIR test server with the new information.